Well, the title tells me nothing. Let's check out the show.

 Now a gruesome series of still photos of shark attack victims.
 Then we're looking at an 1970s mini-sub chasing a shark.
 Nimoy tells us that it looks like the shark is retreating, but after the filming stopped it turned and attacked the sub, damaging it.
 I bet whichever cameraman stopped shooting too early had a fun time explaining that.

 A truly awesome shot of a shark swimming under a shark cage, all shot from below silhouetted against the dim underwater sunlight.
 This precedes a long list of shark-protective gear and devices.
-It's goes on for a bit, but the music is really good, creating tension while Nimoy is basically just reading out of a catalogue.
+It's goes on for a bit, but the music is really good, creating some excellent tension while Nimoy is basically just reading out of a catalogue.

 There's an explanation of shark behaviour leading up to an attack, and a nifty bit of editing between footage of a shark and footage of a bikini-clad swimmer.
 It's a little Spielbergian, except that the shark actually looks real.